Christopher-06/christopher-06/README.md

 ## 💻 Hobby Developer
 Hi,
 I'm Christopher, a computer science enthusiast based in Germany.
-I am currently working on [Hive Discover](https://github.com/hive-discover) and on my own cryptocurrency [CryptoCoin](https://github.com/Christopher-06/Crypto-Coin).
-CryptoCoin is just a learning project which I started some time ago to learn how cryptocurrencies work.
-In constrast, the Hive Discover repo contains the production code for my own Service: https://beta.hive-discover.tech
+Currently I work on these projects: Firt of all, I got a service called [Hive Discover](https://github.com/hive-discover) which analyzes a social network and recommend content based on user activities.
+For that purpose, I need an efficient database system to find similar float-vectors in huge datasets.
+So I am developing [amableDB](https://github.com/Christopher-06/amableDB).
+The docker image can already be pulled and features like the knn-Search are available.
+Have a look at the documentation [here](https://github.com/Christopher-06/amableDB/wiki).
+Lastly, I started the [CryptoCoin](https://github.com/Christopher-06/Crypto-Coin) project to understand how blockchains/cryptocurrencies work.

 ## 🚀 Skills and Experiences